 Environmental education is a core value at AFSA High School.
 We strive to connect students to both their environment and their community.
-Being a H2O for Life school is our way of making meaningful learning opportunities available to students and working toward our school's mission.
+Being an H2O for Life school is one of the ways we make meaningful learning opportunities available to students and work toward our school's mission.
 Our school's NHS Chapter is leading our fundraising and awareness efforts.
 Last year we helped build a well in Uganda.
 This year we hope to get more of the school involved in this important project through monthly hat days, selling H2O for life t-shirts, and other fun events.
 We are excited to make a difference!

 Aid for Africa is a charity alliance of U.S.-based nonprofits and their African partners working to help children, families, and communities throughout Sub-Saharan Africa.
 All donations to this campaign page will be reallocated to a specific, individual WASH project in Africa.
 Aid for Africa members are all dedicated to solving the complex, inter-related challenges facing Africa.
 Our members realize that, as effective as they each are on their own, they can be even more powerful when they approach Africa’s issues as a group.
 Together our members, with their partners on the ground in Africa, touch almost every aspect of the African community.
 Whether they are collecting and distributing books to school children, introducing medical strategies to combat the spread of HIV/AIDS, or identifying and supporting women’s micro-enterprise projects, Aid for Africa’s members have one thing in common—a passionate desire to help the people of Africa solve critical problems and build a better future for their children and communities.
 Organizations wishing to become part of the Aid for Africa partnership must meet stringent tests of fiscal accountability, governance and programmatic impact.

 Portland Oregon is water rich.
 The Community Service Club at Alameda wants to create greater awareness that this basic resource we take for granted - clean water flows from our taps and water fountains - is scarce in many parts of Africa and elsewhere.
 As the climate changes, drought and water scarcity will become of greater concern around the globe.